 This modification proposes:

 To introduce a new section to the Planning Code (PC.9) that describes the information to be provided by a Network Operator to NESO.
-The new PC.9 replaces the existing related PC obligations in respect of annual planning data submissions to the NESO.
+The new PC.9 replaces the existing related PC obligations in respect of annual planning data submissions to NESO.

-To introduce a new section to the Planning Code (PC.10) that describes the information to be provided by NESO to a Distribution Network Operator.
+To introduce a new section to the Planning Code (PC.10) that describes the information to be provided by NESO to a Network Operator.
 The new PC.10 replaces the existing related PC obligations in respect of annual planning data submissions to Network Operators.

 To introduce a new appendix to the Planning Code (PC.G) that specifies the detail of the power system models in CIM format and associated documentation.